-Since its beginning in 2012, Cherish Women’s Cancer Foundation has funded several clinical trials and research programs through its research partner, Queensland Centre for Gynaecological Cancer (QCGC) Research.
+Since commencing operations in 2012, Cherish Women’s Cancer Foundation has funded several clinical trials and research programs developed by Australian researchers through the Queensland Centre for Gynaecological Cancer Research (QCGC Research) to find kinder ways to treat women with gynaecological cancer.